scality/backbeat/docs/metrics.md

 ## Design

-For basic metrics, only 4 data points are collected:
+For basic metrics, 6 data points are collected:

 - number of operations (ops)
 - number of completed operations (opsdone)
+- number of failed operations (opsfail)
 - number of bytes (bytes)
 - number of completed bytes (bytesdone)
+- number of failed bytes (bytesfail)

 In order to collect metrics, a separate Kafka Producer and Consumer (`MetricsProducer` and `MetricsConsumer`, respective) using its own Kafka topic